 I know, I know.
-This is a super-duper delayed mothers’ day post.
+This is a super-duper delayed mothers’ (and advanced fathers’) day post.
 I was supposed to post one on May 10 but was too busy preparing for my Catanduanes trip (which was awesome – as expected – and which I have to write about really, really soon) and fixing all other hullabaloos in my life that I promptly forgot about it.
 Which is super bad, I know, because my own mom will never be too busy for (let alone forget) me.
 So here I am.

 During our grand family reunion last Sunday (which was actually the main reason I went to Catanduanes), one of my aunts introduced herself teary-eyed with the following words: “I am a single mom…” She was a mix of proud (her son, believe me, is someone to be really proud of) and ashamed.
 But everybody clapped for her and I can hear people saying, “That’s okay.
 You’re okay.”